Chris McCully

 "Another recent Fyfield book is Chris McCully's versions of Old English poetry.
 McCully has combined the acuity of the scholar and the talents of a poet to produce a muscular set of translations which get as close to the sheer physicality of Old English poetry and the life portrayed there as may be possible.
 His Introduction is compelling: it is scholarly without being inaccessible, in tone lively and personal.
 He declares 'In the end I have merely tried to make the poems as attractive to readers as they are to me.'
 In this he surely succeeds." - (about Old English Poems and Riddles); Matt Simpson, 2008

 Note: with some minimal though important exceptions, you're free to download, share or cite anything in these pages, including photos.
-If you do so, however, please include an acknowledgement of the source in the new context, eg. 'Text: Chris McCully, 2012', 'Photo: James Sadler, 2011' or 'Photo: Rod Calbrade 2013'.
-[The image on this page is used © and by kind permission of Rod Calbrade, 2013.]
+If you do so, however, please include an acknowledgement of the source in the new context, e.g. 'Text: Chris McCully, 2023', 'Photo: Richard Faulks 2022' and so on.
 Please note that otherwise-unattributed photos are invariably my own.
 Finally, do be aware that one or two images remain the copyright of the photographer who took the shot (or of the publishing house which retains the image) and where this is the case I have indicated it, so that no use of the relevant image is possible without obtaining written copyright permission first.
 Thank you.

 Powered by WebGuild Solo